microsoft/LightGBM/docs/Parameters.rst

    -  used only in ``lambdarank`` application

-   -  used for truncating the max_ndcg, refer to "truncation level" in the Sec.3 of `LambdaMART paper <https://www.microsoft.com/en-us/research/wp-content/uploads/2016/02/MSR-TR-2010-82.pdf>`__ .
+   -  used for truncating the max DCG, refer to "truncation level" in the Sec.
+3 of `LambdaMART paper <https://www.microsoft.com/en-us/research/wp-content/uploads/2016/02/MSR-TR-2010-82.pdf>`__

 -  ``lambdarank_norm`` :raw-html:`<a id="lambdarank_norm" title="Permalink to this parameter" href="#lambdarank_norm">&#x1F517;&#xFE0E;</a>`, default = ``true``, type = bool